PacktPublishing/Architecting-ASP.NET-Core-Applications-3E/C18/REPR/README.md

 # Test coverage

-The initial test coverage report indicates 96.6% Line Coverage and 63.1% Branch coverage.
+The initial test coverage report indicates 97.2% Line Coverage and 63.1% Branch coverage for the Web assembly.
 Most of the not tested branches are related to the constructor injection guards that we have no unit tests for.

 ## How to collect code coverage